Can tides explain the low dark matter density in Fornax?: How likely is the tidal origin of the low dark matter density in Fornax?

-An alternative route to estimating Fornax's halo mass is through abundance matching.
-This has traditionally been done using the stellar-mass halo-mass relation ($M_*-M_{200}$), for which Fornax favours a mass $M_{200} \sim 10^{10}\,{\rm M}_\odot$ -- substantially higher than \citet[e.g.][]{readerkal}'s dynamical estimate.
+An alternative route to estimating Fornax's pre-infall halo mass is from abundance matching.
+This has traditionally been done using the stellar-mass halo-mass relation ($M_*-M_{200}$), for which Fornax favours a mass $M_{200} \sim 10^{10}\,{\rm M}_\odot$ (\citealt{read_curves}, however, see also the relation of \citealt{miller_abundance}, who predict $M_{\rm200}=3.9^{+2.3}_{-1.4}\times10^9 M_{\rm \odot}$ for a galaxy at $z=0.2-1$ with a stellar mass of Fornax, in agreement with 2 of our analogues).
+This value is substantially higher than the dynamical estimate of \citealt{readerkal} (though consistent with the estimate of \citet{errani} for Fornax with a large dark matter core).
 This tension grows worse if we account for the quenching time of Fornax $\sim 2$\,Gyr ago, meaning this dwarf may not have formed all the stars it would have done had it remained isolated.
 To correct for this, \citet{readerkal} reformulate the halo-galaxy connection as a relation between the mean star formation rate, $\langle {\rm SFR}\rangle$, and halo mass, finding an even higher $M_{200} \sim 2 \times 10^{10}\,{\rm M}_\odot$.

 In \citet{readerkal}'s analysis, the SFR is averaged over the time when the galaxy is forming stars.
-The inferred $M_{200}$ for any given galaxy is then dependent on how quenching is defined.
+The inferred pre-infall $M_{200}$ for any given galaxy is then dependent on how quenching is defined.
 The relation is most useful when the mean star formation rate reflects the halo mass of the galaxy (i.e. its ability to accrete and retain gas and to form stars).
-Now, if we imagine a situation where star formation is enhanced for reasons other than halo build-up, for example, due to a passage through pericentre \citep{genina}, then $\langle {\rm SFR} \rangle$ could become biased if ${\rm SFR}(t)$ is not truncated appropriately.
+However, if star formation is enhanced for reasons other than halo build-up, for example, due to a passage through pericentre \citep{genina}, then $\langle {\rm SFR} \rangle$ could become biased if ${\rm SFR}(t)$ is not truncated appropriately.
 The recent study of the star formation history of Fornax, using {\it HST} data, by \citet{rusakov} supports a scenario where Fornax has had a recent ($\sim$5~Gyr ago) burst in star formation, which could coincide with its pericentric passage \citep{patel}.
-In Fig.~A1 of \citet{readerkal}, it is shown that if ${\rm SFR}(t)$ is truncated at around 5~Gyr ago, their $\langle {\rm SFR}\rangle$-based abundance matching method would give an $M_{200}$ for Fornax of $\sim 7 \times 10^9$\,M$_\odot$, compatible with the cusped Fornax analogues we study here.
+In Fig.~A1 of \citet{readerkal}, it is shown that if ${\rm SFR}(t)$ is truncated at around 5~Gyr ago, their $\langle {\rm SFR}\rangle$-based abundance matching method would give an $M_{200}$ for Fornax of $\sim 7 \times 10^9$\,M$_\odot$, compatible with the cuspy Fornax analogues we study here.